danielegasparri/ExoPhotoCurve/README.md

 exophotocurve
 ```

-Once launched, open the "Buld light curve" panel if you want to create your light curve, or just browse and load a light curve table.
-Accepted light curve format: AstroImageJ, ExoPhotoCurve, HOPS, and in general any table file either in ASCII or CSV format containing at least the time and the relative flux of the target star.
+Once launched ExoPhotoCurve, unzip the example reduced sequence of the Kelt-10b transit, open the "Build light curve" panel and start building and analyzing the light curve

 ## License